Report: Pre-Majority Unionism

 With card check, the employer agrees to be neutral and recognize the union based on a majority of the workers signing union authorization cards.

 One example is called “card check neutrality.”
-With card check, the employer agrees to be neutral and recognize the union based on a majority of the workers signing union authorization cards, often checked by a mutually chosen third party, and sometimes within a specified time period.
+With card check, the employer agrees to be neutral and recognize the union based on a majority of the workers signing union authorization cards, often checked by a mutually chosen third party and sometimes within a specified time period.
 If the workers achieve a verified majority, they are certified by the NLRB and contract bargaining begins.

 However, the fight with the employer usually can’t be avoided—it’s either a fight for the card check procedure, or during the union election and contract bargaining.

-Card-check certification has grown in recent decades, but is still used less often than elections, although the data on this is harder to find.
+Card-check certification has grown in recent decades but is still used less often than elections, although the data on this is harder to find.
 Card-check certification can have multiple dynamics.
 The worst-case scenario is when union leadership makes concessions to the employer in advance, often behind closed doors, to get an agreement from the employer before beginning to actually organize workers.
 The best scenario is when a union organizing campaign is so powerful that it forces management to concede to its demand for recognition directly.

 Labor Peace Agreements through Legislative Action

-In these cases, the government will require that the employers benefitting from public assistance sign a labor peace agreement with a union where they essentially agree to the card-check neutrality process.
-The guiding rationale is to promote collective bargaining and that employers benefiting from public subsidies should not fight union organizing.
-However, the efforts to obtain these agreements can sometimes offer too many concessions by unions that trap workers in a process that undermines their full rights to organize and strike.
+Related to this approach is what are often called “labor peace agreements.”
+In these cases, the government will require that private-sector employers benefitting from some kind of public subsidies or assistance sign a labor peace agreement with a union where they essentially agree to the card-check neutrality process.
+The guiding rationale is that employers benefiting from public subsidies should not fight union organizing or that the public wants to protect its subsidy investment from potential labor disruption.
+This intention is good, but workers should take note that unions’ efforts to obtain these agreements can sometimes offer too many concessions to employers, trapping workers in a process that undermines their full rights to organize and strike.

 Recognition Strikes

-A recognition strike happens when workers who are not officially certified as a union go on strike to force their employer to recognize the union and bargain a contract.
+A “recognition strike” happens when workers who are not officially certified as a union go on strike to force their employer to recognize the union and bargain a contract.
 This is protected activity under the NLRA but comes with some legal restrictions.
 For example, picketing can usually occur for no more than 30 days.

 Unions should consider how this tactic could be revived and used much more often in the right circumstances.